sidhaler/JmSscanner/README.md

 # Windows(its retarded don't ever use this version) :
 ****
 note:
 _windows version is too bugged for normal use.
-I will try to rewrite whole project for better windows performance but in long future._
+I will try to rewrite project for better windows performance but in long future._

 Experimental usage: